sgpinkus/JsonSchema/CONFORMANCE.md

 ## The `$id` or  Keyword Does Not Establish a Base URI
 JSON Schema defines a way to [establish a base URI](http://json-schema.org/latest/json-schema-core.html#anchor27), for resolution of relative URIs in a `$ref` object (JSON Schema calls this "defining a new resolution scope").
 Specifically, JSON Schema says the `$id` field is used to establish the base URI of all descendant objects for which the given id is the closest ancestor id.

 However, the spec is ambiguous and attempting to follow it or something like leads to issues, well covered in [this proposed amendment](https://github.com/json-schema/json-schema/wiki/The-%22id%22-conundrum#how-to-fix-that).
-In summary, this implementation use [JsonDoc](https://github.com/sgpinkus/JsonDoc) which use json references v0.4.0.
+In summary, this implementation uses [JsonRef](https://github.com/sgpinkus/JsonRef) which uses json reference v0.4.0.

 Example of inline dereferencing with `$id`: